Junior and major miners are pursuing Ghana gold mining. The country has seen economic growth and great resource output in recent years.

-Producing gold isn’t Ghana’s biggest claim to fame, but the country is Africa’s second-largest gold producer, and hosts more estimated reserves than key gold-producing countries like Peru and Papua New Guinea.
+Gold mining isn’t Ghana’s biggest claim to fame, but the country is Africa’s second-largest gold producer.
+Plus it hosts more estimated reserves than key gold-producing countries like Peru and Papua New Guinea.

 Those factors make gold mining in Ghana a pursuit with great potential.
 In fact, Southern Ghana has been considered one of the world’s most prolific regions for gold discoveries for some time, with both gold producers and explorers enjoying success there.

-Ghana also stacks up in terms of gold production — as mentioned, it’s Africa’s second-biggest producer of the metal, and in 2016 produced a 40-year high of 4.13 million ounces.
-Read on to learn more about gold mining in Ghana, from conditions to the companies that operate there.
+Ghana gold also stacks up in terms of production — as mentioned, it’s Africa’s second-biggest producer of the metal.
+In 2016, it produced a 40-year high of 4.13 million ounces.
+Read on to learn more about Ghana gold, from conditions to the companies that operate there.

 Economic and geopolitical conditions

 Ghana is classified as a lower- to middle-income economy that is well endowed with natural resources.
 The country has seen strong economic growth recently — its GDP grew 8.5 percent in 2017.
 Aside from gold, the country also exports resources such as cocoa, oil, timber, electricity, diamonds, bauxite and manganese; they are all major sources of foreign revenue.